aroskows/UOCIS322-P6/README.md

 My folder brevetsapp/ all the files are not there instead they are in another nested folder (brevetsapp/brevets/). my doecker-compose.yml reflects this.

-currently the input box for the limitter does not work :(
+I do the button pressing logic similiarly to how we did the submit and display from project 5. so the urls do not work